NuVotifier/NuVotifier/README.markdown

 If you want to customize NuVotifier, simply the edit `./plugins/(Nu)Votifier/config.yml` file.

+An in-depth configuration guide is located in `usage.md` of this repository.

 ### Tokens

 In `config.yml`, you will notice a `tokens` section.
 NuVotifier has a new protocol version that requires tokens.
 The `tokens` section can be used to easily grant or revoke access to a server list based on the keys it uses.